 Eastern Tradition vs. Western Tradition in Martial Arts

 It is not my intention to write a history book, and to readers whose eyelids felt heavy while struggling through my summary of historical events, I apologize.
-My intention is only to drive home the fact that many of the martial arts from the orient that we refer to as “traditional martial arts” were either created or evolved from older practices into what we know them to be today, and subsequently spread to the rest of the world only during the last two centuries.
-The purpose of summarizing these historical events was also to point out that the development of these disciplines was affected by the political and social changes within their respective regions of origin.
+My intention is only to drive home the fact that many of the martial arts from the orient that we refer to as “traditional martial arts” evolved from older practices into what we know them to be today, and subsequently spread to the rest of the world only during the last two centuries.
+The purpose of summarizing these historical events was also to point out that the development of these east Asian disciplines was affected by the political and social changes within their respective regions of origin.

 In contrast, the traditional martial arts of Europe did not evolve into disciplines which revolved entirely around intrinsic philosophy and spirituality like those of the far east.
 While religion did impact the values in society, and codes of conduct such as chivalry had existed since the middle ages, martial arts in western society seemed to have always been regarded as mere pragmatic tools for warfare as well as combat sports, and kept separate from theoretical studies such as philosophy and esotericism.